Midterm 1 Review

 Show a solutionEither loop could be appropriate here.
 We could use a

-method to search for “a”s, until no more are found.
+forloop to iterate through every character and a conditional to identify “a” characters, or awhileloop along with thefindmethod to search for “a”s, until no more are found.
 Neither approach is necessarily better than the other.
-An example of the latter could be:= string.find("a"): index while index != -1: # Do something for string[index] # Find next "a", by starting search after previous "a" = string.find("a", index+1) index
+An example of the latter could be:index = string.find("a"): while index != -1: # Do something for string[index] # Find next "a", by starting search after previous "a" index = string.find("a", index+1)

 The following function is supposed to prompt the user for numbers until they enter a blank line, then it tells the user how many of the numbers were less than zero.
 Unfortunately, the function has a few problems and doesn’t work correctly.
 Identify and fix the problems.